bloderxd/blitz/README.md

 ![alt_tag](https://media.giphy.com/media/cNI8mNhLuFyZ5mSVPU/giphy.gif)

 Really simple, isn't?
-But now we want to improve some validations, we have an accept terms check box that is important in our form validation then we want to add in our validations a validation that user has selected the accept terms check box, for this let's use custom validations:
+But now we want to improve some validations, we have a terms check box that is important in our form validation then we want to add in our validations a validation that user has selected the terms check box, for this let's use custom validations:

 First, we need to create our validations class, let's extend it from Blitz core defaut validations to get all the default validations: